Stem cell fat grafting: Legal issues

-Behind the large stem cell cosmetic therapy market size of South Korea, non-specialists practice without a licence in some clinics.
-According to the National Statistical Office data, the number of plastic surgeons is 1,924 in 2018, and the Korean Plastic Surgery Association estimates that non-specialists in cosmetic surgery will be about 10 times that of specialists.
+Behind the large stem cell cosmetic therapy market size of South Korea, non-specialists practice without a license in some clinics.
+According to the National Statistical Office, the number of plastic surgeons was 1,924 in 2018, and the Korean Plastic Surgery Association estimates that non-specialists in cosmetic surgery will be about 10 times that of specialists.

-Dr Shin mentioned, "There have been similar surgeries that advocate stem cell breast plastic surgery recently.
+Dr. Shin mentioned, "There have been similar surgeries that advocate stem cell breast plastic surgery recently.
 When receiving stem cell breast surgery, patients need to check whether the doctor has officially proved and whether the hospital has stem cell researchers and high-quality equipment."

 Diet after stem cell therapy

 Studies have shown that diet is closely related to stem cell proliferation and performance.
 Among numerous chemicals that affect the entire stem cell differentiation and settlement process, it is shown that taking extra supplements such as below can help stem cells to function better.